dotcypress/upico/readme.md

 ### Flash firmware

 1. `wget https://rptl.io/pico-blink`
-2. `upico install pico-blink` or `upico install -m pico-blink` if your system doesn't support removable media automount.
+2. `upico install pico-blink` or `upico install -m pico-blink` if automount is disabled for hot-plug devices.

 See other examples: https://github.com/raspberrypi/pico-examples